yhma-lab/website/content/publications/quantum-things/2017-ma-quantum-sensing-rotation/index.md

 ---
 title: Quantum Sensing of Rotation Velocity Based on Transverse Field Ising Model
 authors:
-- Yu-Han Ma
+  - yhma
   - Chang-Pu Sun
 author_notes: []
 date: '2017-10-01'
 publishDate: '2025-07-10T13:23:54.630686Z'
 publication_types:
   - article-journal
 publication: '*The European Physical Journal D*'
 publication_short: ''
 doi: 10.1140/epjd/e2017-80247-x
+abstract:
-abstract: We study a transverse-field Ising model (TFIM) in a rotational reference frame.
+  We study a transverse-field Ising model (TFIM) in a rotational reference frame.
 We find that the effective Hamiltonian of the TFIM of this system depends on the system's rotation velocity.
 Since the rotation contributes an additional transverse field, the dynamics of TFIM sensitively responses to the rotation velocity